scotdunn/aws-cli/awscli/examples/kms/generate-data-key.rst

 Step 3: Get the plaintext data key
 ==================================
-The following command save the plaintext data key in a variable so you can use it to encrypt data and then dispose of it.
+The following command saves the plaintext data key in a variable so you can use it to encrypt data and then delete it.

-The command gets the plaintext key from the $dataKeyResponse variable, Base64-decodes it, and saves it in the $plaintext variable.
-To get the plaintext key, this command uses the jq utility with the -r command that excludes quotation marks.
+The command gets the plaintext key from the ``$dataKeyResponse`` variable, Base64-decodes it, and saves it in the ``$plaintext`` variable.

+To get the plaintext key, this command uses the **JQ** utility with the ``-r`` parameter that excludes quotation marks.
 JQ is available for Windows, macOS, and Linux systems.
 In PowerShell, use the `ConvertFrom-JSON <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertfrom-json>`_ cmdlet.

 .. code::